Code-Platoon-Assignments/algo-palindromes/README.md

 ## What is a Palindrome?

-According to wikipedia, "A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward or forward, such as madam or kayak."
+"A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward or forward, such as madam or kayak." - Wikipedia

-## Premise
+## Requirements

-With the definition in mind, we are going to create a program that can detect if a word is a Palindrome.

-* Your method should take in a word as a parameter and determine if the word is a palindrome.
-In both scenarios (true or false), it should respond accordingly.
+* Write a function that takes in a word as a parameter and determines if the word is a palindrome.
+The function should indicate that the word is or isn't a palindrome by returning True or Falsee.
-* Your palindrome should be able to handle both integers and strings.
+* Your function should be able to handle both integers and strings.

 ## Test Your Code

 Remember.
 Red, Green, Refactor.
 You should start this exercise by running the test spec, palindrome_spec.py (```python palindrome_spec.py```).
+After the tests fail, write code to make them pass.

 ## Challenge Yourself